Non-equilibrium diagrammatic approach to strongly interacting photons: Diagrammatic approach to non equilibrium Green's functions

-In order to recast our non-equilibrium problem into a functional-integral form, we choose the real-time Keldysh contour.
-This contour is directly obtained by writing the expectation value of an operator $\mathcal{\hat{O}}$ at a time $t$ by time-evolving the system from the distant past \cite{Kamenev_book}:
+In order to recast our non-equilibrium problem into a functional-integral form, we choose the real-time Keldysh contour (c.f.~\cite{kamenev_book} and specifically for driven-dissipative systems~\cite{sieberer_Keldysh_review}).
+This contour is directly obtained by writing the expectation value of an operator $\mathcal{\hat{O}}$ at a time $t$ by time-evolving the system from the distant past:

-Here $\text{Tr}(\cdot)$ is the trace, $\hat{\mathcal{U}}_{t,t'}$ is the time evolution operator from time $t'$ to $t$ and $\hat{\rho}(-\infty)$ is the density matrix of the system in the distant past.\\ Our goal is to compute the single-particle Green's functions (GFs) or propagators.
+Here $\text{Tr}(\cdot)$ is the trace, $\hat{\mathcal{U}}_{t,t'}$ is the time evolution operator from time $t'$ to $t$ and $\hat{\rho}(-\infty)$ is the density matrix of the system in the distant past.\\ Our goal is to compute the single-particle Green's functions or propagators.
 Due to our system being driven-dissipative, we cannot assume thermal equilibrium i.e. detailed balance, such that there are in principle two independent propagators, the retarded